What is kokopelli on demand?

 AFFORDABLE FOR EVERYONE

 Each course costs $125 ($140/course for non-members) payable to Southwest Plains with an additional fee of $45/half credit hour payable to Mid-America Nazarene University.

-To register for any of the courses, CLICK HERE TO FILL OUT THE REGISTRATION FORM
+To register for any of the courses, CLICK HERE

 and a Southwest Plains representative will be in touch with you via email.